hyzuru/burger-api/README.md

 This is my burger recommendation API.

-I am collating a list of gourmet burgers I've eaten and would recommend.
+I am collating a list of nice burgers, mostly in Auckland but some from other places I've been like Tokyo.

-I will be starting the list with some burgers in Auckland, maybe Tokyo.
+I will be starting the list with some burgers in Auckland.
 If you have any burger recommendations feel free to contribute to my project with pull requests or send me a message!

+While still incomplete, the API is available for use [here is the RapidAPI link](https://rapidapi.com/asatenshi/api/burger-rec-api)

 # getting started